|

 The

-tigerfish is an aggressive predator that relies on other fish as its
+tigerfish is an aggressive predator that relies on other fish as its staple

-version of the species if the opportunity was to present itself.
+the species if the opportunity was to present itself.

 Breeding